 4) Community Care for the Elderly (CCE) is designed for individuals at risk for nursing home placement but not qualified for Medicaid.
 Learn about CCE eligibility and benefits.

 5) Home Care for the Elderly (HCE) program is unique in that it is designed to support caregivers instead of care recipients.
 It provides direct financial assistance.
 Learn more about the HCE program qualifications and grant amounts.

 6) Local Services are a mix of services which vary depending on the area of the state but can include home care, support and adult day care.
 Learn more.

 Medicaid is health insurance for low income and disabled individuals and seniors.
 Medicaid care was originally provided as institutional care only (nursing home care), but now is offered at home and in the "community" with the design of reducing nursing home placements.

-In Florida, Medicaid has both income and asset / resource limits.
-For an individual, monthly income cannot exceed $2,163 and a couple's income must be less than $4,326 in 2014.
+Financially, Florida Medicaid considers both the income and assets / resources of applicants.
+For an individual applicant in 2015, monthly income cannot exceed $2,199.
+A couple's income must be less than $4,398.
 Assets, which do not include a home or primary vehicle, must be valued at less than $2,000 or $3,000 for an individual and couple, respectively.
 Note that if one spouse is entering a nursing home, the other spouse is allowed to hold assets greater than that amount.

 It is also important to note that persons with incomes and resources over these limits can still become eligible for Medicaid in Florida.
 Working with a Medicaid planning professional, monthly income in excess of the limit can be allocated to income trusts and some financial assets in excess of the limit can be converted into exempt assets.
 For individuals that are near the financial limits, it is strongly recommended they consult with a Medicaid planning professional prior to application to ensure the best possibility of acceptance into Medicaid.